NiclasOlofsson/MiNET/README.md

 MiNET is running CI through the fantastic service of AppVeyor.
 Currently the build status of master is...
 [![Build status](https://ci.appveyor.com/api/projects/status/gb8ukrnogknic26e/branch/master)](https://ci.appveyor.com/project/NiclasOlofsson/MiNET/branch/master)

-## Can I find any example plugins anywhere?
+## Can I do my own plugins?

 Yes you can!
-We try to post upload some example plugins <b><a href="https://github.com/MiNET-Plugins">HERE</a></b>.<Br>
+See the [Plugin documention in the wiki](https://github.com/NiclasOlofsson/MiNET/wiki/Plugin-API-Documentation)

-Please note that the plugin system is work in progress and the example might be outdated.
+We try to post upload some example plugins <b><a href="https://github.com/MiNET-Plugins">HERE</a></b>. **Please note that the plugin system is work in progress and the example might be outdated.**

 ## Can I contribute?